MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Install-or-Uninstall-Roles-Role-Services-or-Features.md

     -   On the Windows **Start** screen, right-click the tile for Windows PowerShell, and then on the app bar, click **Run as Administrator**.

 2. Type **Get-WindowsFeature** and then press **Enter** to view a list of available and installed roles and features on the local server.
-If the local computer is not a server, or if you want information about a remote server, run **Get-WindowsFeature -ComputerName <***computer_name***>**, in which *computer_name* represents the name of a remote computer that is running Windows Server 2016 Technical Preview.
+If the local computer is not a server, or if you want information about a remote server, run **Get-WindowsFeature -ComputerName <***computer_name***>**, in which *computer_name* represents the name of a remote computer that is running Windows Server 2016.
 The results of the cmdlet contain the command names of roles and features that you add to your cmdlet in step 4.

     > [!NOTE]
     > In Windows PowerShell 3.0 and later releases of Windows PowerShell, there is no need to import the Server Manager cmdlet module into the Windows PowerShell session before running cmdlets that are part of the module.
 A module is automatically imported the first time you run a cmdlet that is part of the module.
 Also, neither Windows PowerShell cmdlets nor the feature names used with the cmdlets are case-sensitive.